Publish-header

 News, Events and Announcements

-OTHER SERVICES THIS WEEK There will not be a Pre-Sanctified Divine Liturgy this Wednesday evening.
-The second Salutations service to the Most Holy Theotokos will be prayed this Friday, March 29, at 7PM.
+SERVICES THIS WEEK There will be a Pre-Sanctified Divine Liturgy this Wednesday evening beginning at 6PM.
+The Akathist Hymn to the Theotokos will be prayed in its entirety this Friday, at 7PM.

 PLEASE HELP ST. GEORGE RAISE A BIT OF EXTRA INCOME by turning in bottles and cans for redemption at Damon's Beverage and Redemption Center at 700 Hogan Road in Bangor.
 Last year St. George received just shy of $400 for the year by this redemption method--every little bit helps.
 Thank you!